emdgroup/baybe/docs/userguide/targets.md

 The spread of the bounds interval defines how fast the acceptability of a measurement falls off away from the match value, also depending on the choice of `transformation`.

-In the example below, `match_targetA` will treat all values `< 45` and `> 55` as
+In the example below, `match_targetA` will treat all values < 45 and > 55 as
-equally bad, while `match_targetB` is more forgiving in that it chooses a bell curve transformation instead of triangular, and also uses a wider interval of bounds.
+equally bad, while `match_targetB` is more forgiving in that it chooses a bell curve transformation instead of a triangular one, and also uses a wider interval of bounds.
-Both targets are configured to match the midpoint of `bounds` as optimal, in this case a value of `50`:
+Both targets are configured such that the midpoint of `bounds` (in this case 50) becomes the optimal value:

 ```python
 from baybe.targets import NumericalTarget, TargetMode, TargetTransformation